 - During the day, keep all your food secured in your cooler or car, even if you’re sitting nearby or on a short jaunt to the outhouse, and especially if you’re away on a hike.

-- At night, place any loose food, plus a cooler if you have one, inside your vehicle or into a metal bear box if there is one.
-Raccoons and bears are adept at opening some coolers.
+- At night, place any loose food, plus a cooler if you have one, inside a metal bear box if there is one.
+Storing food inside a car can also be an option in certain areas, but you need to check with local land managers first because some areas (where bears have become adept at breaking into vehicles) prohibit the practice.
+Raccoons and bears are adept at opening coolers left in the open.
 Some cooler manufacturers claim certain models are bear-proof, though padlocks might be required.
-You can also hang a bag of food from a high tree branch or use a bear canister, if bears are a known nuisance in the campground.
+As a last resort, you can also hang a bag of food from a high tree branch or use a bear canister, if bears are a known nuisance in the campground.

 Food Storage in the Backcountry

 If you’ll be in the bear-inhabited backcountry of a national park or national forest, or on a national scenic trail such as the Appalachian Trail or Pacific Crest Trail, follow its regulations and recommendations for food storage carefully.

 If you’re backpacking in an area where there are no defined regulations, you can choose between three methods: